 Note from Andrew: "Because this is the first online course that I've done, I am opening it up to anyone who would like to take a look at the content while it's in "Beta" mode.
 I welcome any comments and suggestions."
-The full course (free for owners of the book for a limited time) will go live by March 20, 2018.

 For more information about the book, including free PDF downloads and workflow videos, visit www.WorkflowSchool.com.

 Andrew Darlow is a photographer, writer and digital imaging coach based in central New Jersey.
 He has lectured and conducted seminars and workshops around the world at photo-related conferences and for photography organizations, including: The PhotoPlus Expo, Columbia University; and the International Center of Photography (ICP).
 His passion as an educator and consultant is to help photographers of all levels capture, print and protect their photos.

 Andrew's articles, tips and images have been included in many publications, websites, books and TV programs, including Animal Planet, WPIX-TV, People Magazine and Photo District News.
 He’s the editor of imagingbuffet.com and the author of four books, including a new photo tips book: Focus and Filter.
 For more information and free workflow videos, visit this page.